Contentful vs. Enonic

 Contentful is a good match if your developers are looking to build web apps and native apps quickly and seamlessly.
 If you want to distribute content somewhere fast, and are happy with the existing APIs, cloud service, and functionality in the headless CMS, Contentful is a reasonable choice.

-Enonic provides freedom on all levels, including hosting, customisation, visual page editing and content models.
+Enonic provides freedom on all levels, including hosting, customization, visual page editing and content models.
 Enonic also enables you to store content hierarchically to reflect your site structure or for maintenance purposes.
 The Enonic platform can work as a pure headless CMS, but allows for back-end customization, satisfying both developers and editors alike.

 First published 9 December 2020, updated 20 April 2022.